0xflux/HOME---Habitable-or-Mapped-Exoplanets/README.md

-			it has a possible temperature of: -22.1 degrees celsius (3.s.f), the temperature of its star is 2559.0 Kelvin, the radius of the star is: 83484.0 km, the distance to the planet is 39.0, the radius of the planet is 5848.578 km, the planet lives in the habitable zone of the star and is not a gas planet or an iron planet.
+			it has a possible temperature of: -22.1 degrees celsius (3.s.f), the temperature of its star is 2559.0 Kelvin, the radius of the star is: 83484.0 km, the distance to the planet is 39.0 light years, the radius of the planet is 5848.578 km, the planet lives in the habitable zone of the star and is not a gas planet or an iron planet.
 Gravity has an acceleration of
 			 7.22 meters per second per second (3.s.f), which is 0.736 (3.s.f) times that of Earth.